nikita-bondarenko/menu/README.md

 # !
 Important:

-## First initialize the prisma-client and connect to Docker locally (PostgreSQL)
+## First initialize the prisma-client and connect to Docker locally (PostgreSQL).
+If you don't now how to do it, see [this wonderfull post](https://www.digitalocean.com/community/tutorials/how-to-build-a-rest-api-with-prisma-and-postgresql).

 ## Install dependencies
 ```